Showing posts with label Sonnar. Show all posts

 The virus restrictions have been more relaxed here than in many big cities, where people had to stay indoors for weeks.
 I live in a big old southern house and have plenty of chores and repairs to do.
 My wife and I can go out and take photographs, walk, or ride bikes.
 We have coped with no issues at all.
 We did not consume or ingest any disinfectant or malaria medicine as per the "medical" recommendations from the White House.

-We were fortunate that Vicksburg's mayor was proactive about closing businesses where people gather, and, at least initially, the Governor of Mississippi was more cautious and medical-directed than many other southern governors.
+We were fortunate that Vicksburg's mayor was proactive about closing businesses where people gather.
+And, at least initially, the Governor of Mississippi was more cautious and medical-directed than many other southern governors.
 The State Health Officer has served the citizens of Mississippi diligently.
-Compare and contrast with those pathetic political hacks in Georgia (Kemp), Florida (DeSantis), South Dakota (Noem) and Texas (Greg Abbott).
+Compare and contrast with the political hacks in Georgia (Kemp), Florida (DeSantis), South Dakota (Noem), and Texas (Greg Abbott).
 But Mississippi's opening the economy still proved deadly for health outcomes.
-And the autumn school schedule turned into a shitstorm (a wildly chaotic and unmanageable situation, controversy, or sequence of events) when the Governor mandated that schools open on schedule in his attempt to suck-up up to President Trump and/or the sycophantic Senator Hyde-Smith.
+And the autumn school schedule turned into a shitstorm (a wildly chaotic and unmanageable situation, controversy, or sequence of events) when the Governor mandated that schools open on schedule in his attempt to suck-up up to President Trump and/or Senator Hyde-Smith.

 One benefit of having a bit more spare time was reviving my 4×5 inch Tachihara camera.
 I was embarrassed that I had not used it since 2012.
-The equipment to use big pieces of film and take real photographs sitting in a closet, year after year?
+The equipment to xpose big pieces of film and take real photographs sitting in a closet, year after year?
 I retrieved the kit from the closet, checked the lenses and shutters, and loaded some film holders in a dark closet.
 At first, I was awkward, but the technique came back quickly.
-The Tachihara is a wooden field camera and tripod-only.
+The Tachihara is a wooden field camera and must be used on a tripod.
 Press photographers in the 1940s successfully hand-held 4×5" Speed Graphics (you have seen them in movies accompanied with big flash bulb reflectors), but mine does not have any sort of rangefinder.
 I even bought a 1960s Schneider 90mm ƒ/6.8 Angulon lens, a tiny optic that is easy to carry.

 Here in town, I found a handy advantage to the reduced traffic: I can set up a tripod in a street and not have any issues.
 If I wear my orange National Park Service vest, some drivers stop, thinking that I am a surveyor or city employee.